arviz-devs/arviz-plots/docs/source/index.md

 * Preparation of the results for a particular audience.

 We call these tasks exploratory analysis of Bayesian models (EABM).
-Successfully performing such tasks are central to the iterative and interactive modelling process (See Bayesian Workflow).
+Successfully performing such tasks is central to the iterative and interactive modelling process (See Bayesian Workflow).
 In the words of Persi Diaconis.

 > Exploratory data analysis seeks to reveal structure, or simple descriptions in data.
 We look at numbers or graphs and try to find patterns.
 We pursue leads suggested by background information, imagination, patterns perceived, and experience with other data analyses.